bsadd-jpan/youtube-channel-blocker/README.md

 - ~~Temporarily show the blocked channel name in a popup after clicking × (to avoid mistakes; add an undo button for the last action)~~ Added・disappears in 5 seconds
 - ~~Add advanced settings to the extension~~ Added (Simple Version)
 - Improve the UI of the × button and popup
+- Shorts videos are undesirable content (personal opinion) because they autoplay one after another and make volume control difficult, so a toggle has been added to switch their display on or off.

 ---